Fermi-liquid behavior and characteristic temperature-dependent susceptibility in clean RuO$_2$ crystal: FERMI-LIQUID CHARACTERISTICS

-The $T^3$ln$(T/T^*)$ term in specific heat is derived from many-body interactions associated with the multiple scatterings of particle-hole quasiparticle pairs \cite{coffey-pethick1986,chubukov2006nonanalytic}.
-In such a framework, $\delta$ is related to the strength of correlations and $T^*$ is the characteristic temperature of quasiparticle scattering.
-The characteristic temperature of $T^* \approx 11$ K is obtained.
+Figure \ref{fig2} (b) illustrates the direction-dependent specific heat, measured in the magnetic field of 5 T. To investigate the contribution of spin fluctuations, we applied the magnetic field perpendicular to three crystallographic planes: (100), (001), and (101).
+In particular, no anisotropy was observed at a field strength of 5 T. The specific heat was measured in magnetic fields of 0 T and 5 T along the [101]$^*$ axis, up to 30 K, as shown in Fig. \ref{fig2} (c).
+No significant field dependence is observed up to 5 T, consistent with the expected paramagnetic Fermi-liquid behavior.

-We compare the value of $\gamma$ with the electronic density of states (DOS) at the Fermi energy $D(\epsilon_{\textrm{F}})$ to examine the mass enhancement.
-From $\gamma$ and Eq.(\ref{eq4}), $D(\epsilon_{\textrm{F}})$ = 4.294 states/eV/f.u. = 29.2 states/Ry/spin.
-This value is somewhat higher than 3.834 states/eV/f.u. = 26.07 states/Ry/spin/f.u. from the band-structure calculation without spin-orbit coupling (SOC) and 4.067 states/eV/f.u. = 27.67 states/Ry/spin/f.u. including SOC \cite{osumi2025ARPES}.
+We compare the value of $\gamma$ with $D(\epsilon_{\textrm{F}})$ to examine the mass enhancement.
+From $\gamma$ and Eq. (\ref{eq4}), $D(\epsilon_{\textrm{F}})$ = 4.29 states/eV/f.u. = 29.2 states/Ry/spin.
+These value is somewhat higher than 3.834 states/eV/f.u. = 26.07 states/Ry/spin/f.u. from the band-structure calculation without spin-orbit coupling (SOC) and 4.067 states/eV/f.u. = 27.67 states/Ry/spin/f.u. including SOC \cite{osumi2025ARPES}.
 Here f.u. stands for formula unit.
 The on-site Coulomb repulsion $U$ is set to zero in these calculations.
-The mass enhancement factors are given as follows\cite{Vollhardt-Woelfle1990}:
+The mass enhancement factors are given as follows \cite{Vollhardt-Woelfle1990}:

 where $D_\textrm{FG}$ is DOS at $\epsilon_\textrm{F}$ for a Fermi gas, 0.662 states/eV/f.u. for RuO$_2$, and $m^*$ is the effective mass of the electrons.
 We obtain the enhancement factor $\lambda$ = 0.055 using the calculated value including SOC, and the Landau Fermi-liquid parameter $F^\textrm{s}_1$ = 16.5 from $\gamma$.
 Thus, the mass enhancement $m^*/m \approx 6.49$ is substantial, but further enhancement over the band mass, $\lambda$, is small.